jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/support/talk-hacker.md

 ---

-We recognize that sometimes you need guidance on ASM operations or one of our services.
+We recognize that sometimes you need guidance on ARM operations or one of our services.
 That is why we have the **Talk to Hacker** option on our platform (only available on